Sports Medicine and Injury Care Journal Category: Medical Type: Case Report

 Use of PROMIS and Functional Movement System (FMS) Testing to Evaluate the Effects of Athletic Performance and Injury Prevention Training in Female High School Athletes

-- Calvin L. Cole1*, Kostantinos Vasalos2, Gregg Nicandri1, Cameron Apt1, Emmalyn Osterling1, Zachary Ferrara1, Michael D. Maloney2, Edward M. Schwarz2, Katherine Rizzone2
+- Calvin L. Cole1*, Kostantinos Vasalos2, Gregg Nicandri1, Cameron Apt1, Emmalyn Osterling1, Zachary Ferrara1, Michael D. Maloney2, Edward M. Schwarz2 and Katherine Rizzone2

 - 1 Center For Musculoskeletal Research, University Of Rochester Medical Center, Rochester, New York, United States